malliaris/SSNS/README.md

 * language/library setup should offer basic scientific computing tools, including pseudorandom numbers; raw computational power is not as important
 * language/library setup should offer standard object-oriented programming capabilities

 While JavaScript is not naturally suited to scientific computation, there were basically no language alternatives to consider.
-(Maybe, if it were 2005, Java in the form of an applet https://en.wikipedia.org/wiki/Java_applet, but not any longer.)
+(Maybe, if it were 2005, Java in the form of an [applet](https://en.wikipedia.org/wiki/Java_applet), but not any longer.)
 The further narrowing to <em>client-side, non-dynamic JavaScript</em> freed both developers and users from complicating factors: no extended server-client communication ([Ajax](https://en.wikipedia.org/wiki/Ajax_(programming)), etc.), no transmission of data/graphics, no need for sustained network connectivity.
 Rather, a simple web request loads the entire app in ~1 sec, and then it sits there &mdash; used or dormant &mdash; until the browser tab/window is closed.
 Here are the pros/cons/takeaways of the **SSNS** JavaScript journey thus far:

 * JavaScript's native <samp>Math.random()</samp> does not allow seeding or accessing the generator's state, and there are not a lot of JavaScript library options for pseudorandom number generation.
 Happily, we settled on [stdlib.js](https://stdlib.io/), which has been solid.